iperka/vacations-api/README.md

 $ docker run -p 8080:8080 ghcr.io/iperka/vacations-api:latest
 ```

 The API is now running on port `8080` and should be accessible via `http://localhost:8080`.
 (The database is only in memory, if the container restarts all data is lost.)
+Keep in mind that you should also add the permissions to your Auth0 domain and assign them to users.

 - Swagger UI: http://localhost:8080/swagger-ui/index.html#/
 - OpenAPI: http://localhost:8080/openapi/v3/

 ## 1.3.
 Installation 💽

-Its highly recommended to use the container image.
+Its highly recommended to use the container image see [Local Deployment](#14-local-deployment-).

 Package the Java application with maven.